 I had heard about Mongolian vodka before.
-I had heard that it was supposed to be the smoothest of them all, a liquid dream of grasslands, a product so clear and so fresh that getting drunk felt like riding a horse under the open skies.
+I had heard that it was supposed to be the smoothest of them all.
+It was supposed to be a liquid dream of grasslands, so clear and so fresh that getting drunk felt like riding on horses under the open skies.
 But then, I had never been to Mongolia.

 Luckily, a few of my friends had been there.
 And they had brought back this golden bottle.

 Secondly, we were apparently trying hard to get drunk.
-This is also a problem, because the more drunk you are, the more you tend to find the vodka brand at hand to be most excellent.
+This was a problem because the more drunk you are, the more you tend to find whatever vodka brand you are currently drinking to be most exquisite.

 The price is a bit hard to figure out for this one, because I wasn’t the one who paid for it.
 I looked it up online, and I found an offer of about 40€/700ml, which would place it in a rather low category.
-The bottle design was okay, I would have said it’s just okayish but the Khan on the label looked so angry that I changed my opinion.
+The bottle design was okay, I would have said it was just okayish but the Khan on the label looked so angry that I changed my mind.